lobotomat/mesos/docs/external-containerizer.md

 ### Internal ECP state recovery

 Allows the ECP to do a state recovery on its own.
 If the ECP uses state check-pointing e.g. via file system, then this call would be a good moment to de-serialize that state information.
-Make sure you also see Slave Recovery below for more.
+Make sure you also see [Slave Recovery Overview](#slave-recovery-overview) for more.

     recover